unknown-gd/quakejs/cctools/README.md

 Things I ran into:
 * My pak0.pk3 was too large (>~75MB)
 * I did not restart the webserver and for some reason this caused issues
+* I did not restart the quakejs server :)
 * My browser did not have the latest content (clear browser cache and saved data)
 * Typos while renaming files or adjusting the manifest.json
 * Forgot to adjust the values in manifest.json